-The State of Maine is thrilled with its approach to preparing the CAFR.
+The State of Maine is thrilled with its new automated approach to preparing the CAFR (see the resulting document here).
 We interviewed them to learn more, and share their insights with others considering a CAFR automation project.

 Read the full interview: